 If you’re skimming, here’s the plot twist.
 I’m shifting into the personal wellness, mental health, and nutrition space to help women and female-identifying entrepreneurs show up wholehearted in their lives and businesses.
 There’s plenty more backstory to how this alignment happened, but we’ll save that for a future blog post.

 I’m one short application and exam away from my Associate Certified Coach (ACC) credential with the International Coaching Federation, following a year of training with the team at CTEDU.
-I’m starting some essential learning with the Institute for Integrative Nutrition and NASM.
-And this summer, I’m starting back to school at Kansas State University (KSU) to pursue a degree in dietetics.
+I’m starting some essential learning with the Institute for Integrative Nutrition.
+And this summer, I’m starting back to school.

 What about Coffeehouse Communications?
 My little agency is officially out of business.
 It’s been an exciting two years of growth.
 I worked alongside some fantastic brands to tell their stories.
 I landed coverage with more top-tier publications than I can count—the Associated Press, The TODAY Show, Forbes, Consumer Reports, SELF, Men’s Health, USA Today, and Rolling Stone, just to name a few.
 I proved to myself that I could build a six-figure business before turning 30.
 I reaffirmed that I was really good at being a PR girl… and I don’t want to be one anymore.